Skip to main content

-At The Morgan Law Group P.A., our insurance claims attorneys represent clients in California, Florida, Mississippi, Louisiana, and Puerto Rico, and know that each of our client’s home and property damage insurance coverage is unique.
-The one thing they all have in common is that it rains in each location — and sometimes, heavily.
+At The Morgan Law Group, our insurance claims attorneys represent clients in California, Colorado, Florida, Mississippi, Louisiana, Tennessee, and Texas, and know that each of our client’s home and property damage insurance coverage is unique.
+The one thing they all have in common is that it rains in each location – and sometimes, heavily.

 Since New Year’s Eve 2022, the California Department of Conservation’s landslide mapping team has documented more than 300 mudslides.
 The question becomes – no matter where you live – who pays for the devastating damages?